RT751/logistic_growth/README.md

-When both the data and this function were plotted, it was evident that the logistic function is a good fit to the data.
+When the raw data and this function were plotted together, it was evident that the logistic function is a good fit to the data.